jrp244/byu-cs324/lab-socket-hunt/README.md

  - Even if `bind()` has *not* been called on a socket, if a local address and port have been associated with the socket implicitly by calling `write()`, `send()`, or `sendt()`, `bind()` cannot be called on that socket.
- - If the participant is designated to use a new local port, and one is already associated with the socket, then the current socket must be closed, and a new one must be created, so that `bind() can be called.
+ - If the client is designated to use a new local port, and one is already associated with the socket, then the current socket must be closed, and a new one must be created, so that `bind() can be called.
  - A socket can be associated with only one address family.
 For this lab, it